Jewels (novel)

 Jewels is a 1992 historical romance novel by Danielle Steel.
-In the novel, 75-five-year-old Sarah, Duchess of Whitfield, looks back on her long and eventful life.
 It is Steel's 30th novel.

 The novel debuted at #1 on the New York Times Best Seller list and remained in that spot for four weeks.
 It was a paperback bestseller as well, reaching #5 for two weeks.

 Jewels was adapted by Shelley List and Jonathan Estrin into a 1992 NBC television miniseries starring Annette O'Toole and Anthony Andrews.

 Plot

-Seventy-five-year-old Sarah, Duchess of Whitfield, looks back on her long and eventful life.
-The daughter of a wealthy American family in New York in the 1930s, Sarah Thompson marries Freddie.
+In this story, seventy-five-year-old Sarah, Duchess of Whitfield, reflects on her life.

+The daughter of a wealthy American family in New York in the 1930s, Sarah marries Freddie.
 With little interest in her, he drinks all night and associates with prostitutes.
 Sarah becomes pregnant but miscarries, and she and Freddie divorce.
 Her parents drag a listless Sarah to Europe, where well-meaning friends and family force their nephews, sons and grandsons on her.
 She meets William Whitfield, the Duke of Whitfield, 13th in line for succession to the British throne.
-Captivated by him, she finally becomes his companion in London.
-William soon casts aside her fears of a public scandal and finally convinces Sarah to marry him.
+Captivated by him, she becomes his companion in London.
+William casts aside her fears of a public scandal and convinces Sarah to marry him.

-On their honeymoon in France, Sarah and William happen upon Chateau de la Meuze, which William later buys for her as a Christmas present.
-Sarah works hard to restore the estate, but soon World War II erupts.
-After the birth of their first child Phillip, William reluctantly leaves to join the Royal Air Force when England declares war on Germany.
-The Germans take possession of France, and German troops, led by the courtly commandant Joachim von Mannheim, seize the chateau to establish a care center for the wounded and dying soldiers Sarah and Phillip are removed to the caretaker's cottage.
+On their honeymoon in France, Sarah and William happen upon Chateau de la Meuze, which he later buys for her as a Christmas present.
+Sarah works hard to restore the estate, but World War II erupts.
+After the birth of their first child, Phillip, William reluctantly leaves to join the Royal Air Force when England declares war on Germany.
+The Germans take possession of France, and German troops, led by the courtly commandant Joachim von Mannheim, seize the chateau to establish a care center for the wounded and dying soldiers.
+Sarah and Phillip are removed to the caretaker's cottage.
 Joachim falls in love with Sarah, who remains faithful to William.
 Pregnant, she gives birth to her and William's daughter Elizabeth, who soon dies of a fever, due to a lack of medical supplies.

-Joachim leaves and William returns from the war, having lost the use of his legs.
-Sarah and William aid impoverished war survivors by purchasing their jewelry, and eventually put their collection for sale in a Paris shop they call Whitfield's.
-The business is a success, expanding across Europe and becoming Jewelers to the Crown.
-Sarah and William have also had three more children — Julian, Isabelle and Xavier — but William dies on the night of Xavier's first birthday.
+Joachim leaves.
+William returns from the war, having lost the use of his legs.
+Sarah and William help impoverished war survivors by purchasing their jewelry, and eventually put their collection up for sale in a Paris shop.
+The business is a success, expanding across Europe and becoming jewelers to the crown.
+Sarah and William have three more children — Julian, Isabelle and Xavier — but William dies on the night of Xavier's first birthday.

 After his funeral, Joachim returns, only to find that Sarah has no place in her heart for another man.
 She directs her attentions to her business and her children, each challenging in their own way.